Sarah Donaldson

 Reporter/ProducerContact Sarah at sdonaldson@statehousenews.org.

-Sarah is an Ohio University alumna, but was born and raised north of Pittsburgh.
+She is an Ohio University alumna, but was born and raised north of Pittsburgh.
 During her four years in Athens, she worked for southeast Ohio affiliate WOUB Public Media.

 -